Timeline Visuals — Balancing Customization, Accessibility, and Scale

 3

-In an agile enterprise environment, momentum matters.
-This decision allowed us to deliver customer value without stalling the roadmap or introducing unnecessary technical debt.
+Rebuilding configuration in React would have stalled the roadmap.
+In agile enterprise environments, momentum matters—this decision delivered customer value without introducing unnecessary technical debt.

 4

-While Color By shipped using Angular configuration, a parallel initiative around attribute types and type groups created a rare opening.
+While Color By shipped with Angular configuration, a parallel initiative around attribute types and type groups created a rare opening.

 5